About this guide

 After you docket your appeal, the Appeals Court Clerk’s Office will send you a Notice of Entry with your Appeals Court panel docket number.
 Your Appeals Court panel docket number will be different from your trial court docket number.
 You will be required to include your Appeals Court docket number on each document filed with the Appeals Court.
 You will also be asked to provide your Appeals Court docket number if you call the Appeals Court Clerk’s Office with questions about your case.

-You are now designated as the "appellant" in the case.
-The opposing party is designated as the "appellee."
+You are now designated as the “appellant” in the case.
+The opposing party is designated as the “appellee.”
 You should immediately review the Massachusetts Rules of Appellate Procedure (Mass.
-R. A. P.), especially those sections of the rules that are referenced in this guide, as self-represented litigants are bound by the same rules and are held to the same standards as a party who is represented by an attorney.
+R. A. P.), especially the sections referenced in this guide.
+Self-represented litigants are bound by the same rules and held to the same standards as a party who is represented by an attorney.
 See Commonwealth v.
 Jackson, 419 Mass.
 716, 719 (1995).

 The appellant’s primary responsibility in an appeal is the preparation and filing of a brief and record appendix.
 As the appellant, you have 40 days after docketing your appeal to serve and file your brief and record appendix.
 See Mass.
 R. A. P. 19 (a).

-A brief is a document that the appellant may use to present arguments to the Appeals Court in support of the appellant's claim that the trial court committed reversible error.
+A brief is a document that the appellant may use to present arguments to the Appeals Court in support of the appellant’s claim that the trial court committed reversible error.
 There is no right to have your appeal argued orally, and many appeals are decided solely on the briefs filed by the parties.
-An appellant’s brief contains a statement of the issues on appeal, the procedural history of the case, a statement of the underlying facts, the appellant's legal argument (including a statement of the applicable standard(s) of review for each argument), and a conclusion stating the relief sought.
-See below "Contents of the Brief" for additional requirements for an appellant's brief.
+An appellant’s brief contains a statement of the issues on appeal, the procedural history of the case, a statement of the underlying facts, the appellant’s legal argument (including a statement of the applicable standard(s) of review for each argument), and a conclusion stating the relief sought.
+See “Contents of the brief” below for additional requirements.

-There is a brief template available as a Microsoft Word document on the Appeals Court's website for your convenience.
-This brief template is pre-formatted to comply with the applicable rules and to provide you with a roadmap of the required sections in a brief from the cover through the addendum.
-This template is available for download at https://www.mass.gov/doc/brief-template/download.
+There is a brief template available as a Microsoft Word document on the Appeals Court’s website for your convenience.
+The template is pre-formatted to comply with the applicable rules and provides a roadmap of the required sections in a brief from the cover through the addendum.
+Download it from the Brief template link.

 Your principal brief may not be longer than 50 pages.
 See Mass.
 R. A. P. 20 (a) (2) (A).
 This page limit does not include the table of contents, the table of authorities, and the addendum.
 See Mass.
 R. A. P. 20 (a) (2) (D).

-You must have 1 ½ inch margins on the left and right, and 1 inch top and bottom margins.
-Your brief must be typed in black ink using a monospaced font, double spaced, on 8 ½ inch by 11inch white paper.
-It is recommended you use Courier New font, 12-point size when typing your brief, as this is the monospaced font most widely used by parties when filing briefs with the Appeals Court.
+You must have 1½-inch margins on the left and right, and 1-inch top and bottom margins.
+Your brief must be typed in black ink using a monospaced font, double spaced, on 8½-by-11-inch white paper.
+Courier New 12-point is recommended; it is the monospaced font most widely used by parties when filing briefs with the Appeals Court.
 See Mass.
 R. A. P. 20.
 Footnotes must be typed using the same font and point size.
-See Exhibit 4 for a checklist detailing these requirements.
+See the Brief checklist (Exhibit 4, below) for a checklist detailing these requirements.

 Alternatively, you may produce your brief in a proportional spaced font, such as Times New Roman.
 See Mass.
 R. A. P. 20 (a).
 However, if you do so, any brief produced in a proportional spaced font must be size 14 or larger and the margins on all sides must be at least 1 inch.
 See Mass.
-R. A. P. 20 (a) (4) (A)-(B).
+R. A. P. 20 (a) (4) (A)–(B).
 Further, if you produce the brief in a proportional spaced font, you must use a word limit (11,000 non-excluded words) instead of the 50-page limit.
 See Mass.
 R. A. P. 20 (a).
-Lastly, if a brief is produced in a proportional spaced font, the certificate of compliance (see exhibit 3) required by Mass.
-R. A. P. 16 (k) must specifically state how compliance with the length limit was ascertained.
+Lastly, if a brief is produced in a proportional spaced font, the certificate of compliance must specifically state how compliance with the length limit was ascertained.
 See Mass.
 R. A. P. 20 (a) (2) (F).

 “This brief complies with the length and typeface limitations in Rule 20 (a) (2) and 20 (a) (4) because it is in the proportional font [font name] at size [font size], and contains [number of] total words in the parts of the brief required by Rule 16 (a) (3)–(9) as counted using the word count feature of [program including version].”